awsdocs/aws-panorama-developer-guide/resources/appliance-changelog.md

 The following sections detail updates to the AWS Panorama Appliance software, including changes to the operation system, AWS Panorama libraries, the application SDK, and the application container image.

+# Device software version 5.0.7

+This release upgrades NVIDIA JetPack software on the appliance.
+After the update, deployed models will stop working due to the changes.
+Redeploy your applications to compile models against the new software version.
+If you use GPU access in your application container, recompile your application with libraries supported by [JetPack 4.6.2](https://developer.nvidia.com/embedded/jetpack-sdk-462).

+## Changes

+- **BREAKING** Upgrade to Jetpack 4.6.2.
+Requires applications to be redeployed.
+- Fixed an issue that caused applications with multiple input streams to only display 1 output, instead of tiling the output.
+- Fixed an issue that caused application logs to have incorrect timestamps in CloudWatch logs.
+- Improved format and usability of deployment-related logs.

 # Appliance software 4.3.93
 ​
 **Release date**: 2022-08-24